-Studies show that sunscreen makers have been manufacturing lotions and sprays with concerning levels of cancer-causing benzene.
+Studies show that sunscreen, shampoo, and conditioner makers have been manufacturing lotions and sprays with concerning levels of cancer-causing benzene.

 Valisure, an online pharmacy and lab, has announced they found benzene, a known carcinogen, in 78 commonly available sunscreen products.
 They have asked the FDA to recall these products from Banana Boat, CVS Health, and other brands.
 In response, Johnson & Johnson has already recalled most sunscreen sprays with benzene and cancer risk products from their Aveeno and Neutrogena brands.

 Aerosol dry shampoo and conditioner spray products from six brands sold nationwide are now also being recalled by Proctor & Gamble because of traces of benzene found.
 These brands include Pantene, Aussie, Herbal Essences, Waterless (Waterl<ss), Old Spice, and Hair Food.

 Benzene is a naturally occurring substance that is highly toxic to humans and has been shown to cause cancer – particularly leukemia and other blood-based cancers.
 The substance is typically found in oil and gasoline, cigarette smoke, plastics, and other synthetic chemicals and materials.

 Because sunscreen is recommended for use by the medical community for essentially our entire lives and most parts of our bodies, and shampoo and conditioner are everyday products, the related exposure to benzene is potentially long-term and dangerous.